Perilla-lab/TEMNet/README.md

 ```
 cd ../scripts/rcnn
 python3 train.py -b [backbone_name]
-#provided backbone options are temnet, resnet101, resnet101v2
 ```

-to train other architectures please provide the proper pretraining weights.
+provided _backbone_name_ options are temnet, resnet101, resnet101v2, inception_resnetv2.
+To train other architectures and ensure convergence, please provide the proper pretraining weights with the flag _-w '/path/to/weights'_.
 Weights for every epoch are stored on **/weights/**.

 ## Running Prediction Procedures